Suspected maoist killed in "encounter" with police in Telangana | Headlines

 According to Bhadradri-Kothagudem District Superintendent of Police Sunil Dutt they had intensified surveillance over the past few days in the district following inputs on maoists movement.
 On Wednesday night, police got information on the movement of maoist action teams on bikes in the local areas with weapons, he said.

 "Based on the information, vehicle checking was being conducted by police parties.
 At around4.15 am on Thursdayduring vehicle checking a police party noticed two bike-borne men andtried to stop them," the SP said.
-However, they while attempting toescapefired on the police party and in retaliation police also fired on them resulting in the death ofone suspected maoists, the senior police official said.
+However, they while attempting to escape fired on the police party and in retaliation police also fired on them resulting in the death of one suspected maoist, the senior police official said.

 After the firing, police found the body of an unidentified maoist, aged around 25 from the spot, besides recovering one weapon and one motorcycle.
 Further investigations were on.